-The site is identified as being located within a flood risk precinct, under review.
+The site is identified as being located within a flood risk precinct, with levels undetermined.
 There is no built form proposed and the use will only operate in dry weather conditions.
-Accordingly the flood attribute of the site raises no concerns.
+Accordingly, the flood attribute of the site raises no concerns.
 Council's development engineer has provided a satisfactory referral, without conditions of consent.